SAP/openui5-docs/docs/Models_e1b6259.md

 -   [OData V2 Model](OData_V2_Model_6c47b2b.md#loio6c47b2b39db9404582994070ec3d57a2)
 -   [OData V4 Model](OData_V4_Model_5de13cf.md)

-OpenUI5 provides the following predefined models:
+OpenUI5 provides the following predefined models.
+For an overview of the binding modes supported by them, see [One-time Binding, One-way Binding, and Two-way Binding](Data_Binding_68b9644.md#loio68b9644a253741e8a4b9e4279a35c247__section_BindingModes).

 -   **OData model**: Enables binding of controls to data from OData services.
 The OData model supports two-way, one-way and one-time binding modes.
 However, two-way binding is currently only supported for properties, and not for aggregations.